Cancelling your Appointment

 We recommend an Annual Review if you are currently suffering from one or more of the following Long Term Conditions:

-NHS Choices information is available by clicking on the condition's name in the LTC column.
+NHS website information is available by clicking on the condition's name in the LTC column.
 You might also want to look at our Long Term Conditions page (under Your Health in the website footer)

 Read Blood Pressure reading FAQs.
 Home blood pressure monitoring is recommended - guidance available here (1 page pdf).
 Lifestyle guidance is available on the patient.info website.